 Potential problems with Single Private A/C Room limit

 Let's say that I have a policy that has NO room-rent limit.
-However, there is a limitation of Single Private A/C room.
+However, there is a limitation of Single Private A/C room in hospital charges.
 I wanted to know, potentially, what can go wrong in such cases?
 Also, what are the odds of that happening practically?

 I am asking this because Star Comprehensive has this clause.

-In Star Comprehensive, room limit is defined as Single Pvt Ac room.
-There are atleast 20 insurance products in the market who define room limit as Single Pvt ward.
+In Star Comprehensive, the room limit is defined as a Single Pvt Ac room.
+There are at least 20 insurance products in the market that define room limit as Single Pvt ward.

 The thing that's left unsaid in the policy wordings is that it is single Pvt Ac ward of the lowest category.

 In any decent size hospital, there are multiple types of private wards with single patient occupancy.
-There would be an entry level Pvt ward, which normally has small area and an attender bed.
+There would be a single private room in the hospital or an entry-level Pvt ward, which normally has a small area and an attender bed.
 It may or may not have an attached toilet facility.
 Then there would be a deluxe ward a step above.
-Such a room will be bigger in area and may have some additional facilities.
+Such a room will be bigger in the area and may have some additional facilities.

-Top-end Pvt wards in hospitals are generally called as ultra deluxe rooms or VIP rooms.
-These may have great views, bigger spaces, high-end medical infrastructure such as electronically operated beds and swanky private meeting areas for visitors.
+Top-end Pvt wards in hospitals are generally called ultra-deluxe rooms or VIP rooms.
+These may have great views, bigger spaces, high-end medical infrastructures such as electronically operated beds, and swanky private meeting areas for visitors.

 Keep in mind that cost of treatment goes up by 20-30% as you opt for high-end wards.

-Therefore, for people with Single Pvt ward limit defined in policy, always check with hospital for the cheapest single ward.
+Therefore, for people with a Single Pvt room limit defined in the policy, always check with the hospital for the cheapest single ward.

-If it is cashless admission, due to existing tieup between insurer and hospital, your insurer knows which one is the basic Pvt ward and its rental in the hospital.
-For non-empanelled hospitals, generally insurers have hospital tariff already available with them from previously processed claims or at times insurers ask patients to submitted the hospital's room tariff chart.
+If it is cashless admission, due to existing tie-up between insurer and hospital, your insurer knows which one is the basic Pvt ward and its rental in the hospital.
+For non-empaneled hospitals, general insurers have hospital tariffs already available with them from previously processed claims, or at times insurers ask patients to submit the hospital's room tariff chart.

-Another question coming to your mind would be, what happens when you opt for any Pvt ward that costs higher than the entry level Pvt room in the hospital?
-In that case, insurer will deduct money in your claim using the principle of Proportionate deduction (PD).
-They will check the difference of room rent of ward you admitted in and rent of entry level Pvt room to proportionately deduct claim amount.
+Another question coming to your mind would be, what happens when you opt for any Pvt ward that costs higher than the entry-level Pvt room in the hospital?
+In that case, the insurer will deduct money in your claim using the principle of Proportionate deduction (PD).
+They will check the difference of room rent of ward you admitted in and rent of entry-level Pvt room to proportionately deduct claim amount.

 The answer is No to your first question and Yes to your second question